data-apis/array-api-extra/README.md

 <!-- prettier-ignore-end -->

-Extra array functions that aren't in the array API standard, implemented in terms of the standard.
+Extra array functions built on top of the array API standard.